SegFaultMaker/shelby/README.md

 *   **Linux/macOS (using GCC):**
     ```bash
     sudo apt update && sudo apt install build-essential # For Debian/Ubuntu
-    # Or for macOS with Homebrew:
-    # brew install gcc
     ```

 ### Manual Compilation